illia-sh/DevOps/README.md

  * Delegating - identify the skills of each of your employees, and assign duties to each employee based on his or her skill set.
  * Positivity
  * Feedback ( Following up, coaching , Mentoring ...)
  * Responsibility - A leader is responsible for both the successes and failures of his or her team.
 Therefore, you need to be willing to accept blame when something does not go correctly. ( Acknowledging mistakes, Project planning, Resolving problems)

+#### 8.1 What key values should have a person who try to lead some project?
+  * 1) Recognising The Value Of Your Team Members
+  * 2) Involving The Team In Decisions That Affect Them
+  * 3) Being Prepared To Listen
+  * 4) Leading By Example ( One sure way to demonstrate your commitment to the role is to show what you can do.
+This means being a good role model for your team in terms of what you expect yourself in terms of behaviour.)

 #### 9.RACI matrix (Responsible, Accountable, Consulted, and Informed)
  * Responsible (also Recommender) Those who do the work to achieve the task
  * Accountable (also Approver or final approving authority), accountable must sign off (approve) work that responsible provides.
 There must be only one accountable specified for each task or deliverable